Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 ### Setting up the Provider

 First lets start of with the **Provider**.
-The provider component acts as the first step in terms of initalizing the entire Terraform setup.
-Given that Terraform works with a large variety of infrastrucutre providers be it your public cloud or on-prem offerings, this is where we tell Terraform what provider(s) are we working with for this particular setup.
+The provider component acts as the first step in terms of initializing the entire Terraform setup.
+Given that Terraform works with a large variety of infrastructure providers be it your public cloud or on-prem offerings, this is where we tell Terraform what provider(s) we are working with for this particular setup.
 Essentially, the provider is responsible for the understanding API interactions and exposes resources for us.

 What you need to do here is input your vCenter login credentials and the hostname of the vCenter server.
-The example showcase the usage of variables but lets skip that for now.
+The example showcases the usage of variables but lets skip that for now.

 ```ruby
 provider "vsphere" {